lift-off/liftoff/README.md

 ## Acknowledgments

+* H.-W. Bender for his early work with AEROCALC which was the origin.
-* Ludwig Wiechers for his work with AEROCALC and AERODESIGN.
+* Ludwig Wiechers for his work with AERODESIGN.
 His algorythms where the starting point for Lift-Off decades ago.
 * Hans Dürst for his endless time helping with testing and debugging Lift-Off as well as maintain the airfoil database
 * Christian Baron for contributing the POC of the spar calculations